FRRouting/frr/doc/user/bgp.rst

 :abbr:`BGP` stands for a Border Gateway Protocol.
 The lastest BGP version is 4.
 It is referred as BGP-4.
 BGP-4 is one of the Exterior Gateway Protocols and de-fact standard of Inter Domain routing protocol.
-BGP-4 is described in :t:`RFC1771, A Border Gateway Protocol 4 (BGP-4)`.
+BGP-4 is described in :rfc:`1771`.

-Many extensions have been added to :t:`RFC1771`. :t:`RFC2858, Multiprotocol Extensions for BGP-4` provides multiprotocol support to BGP-4.
+Many extensions have been added to :rfc:`1771`. :rfc:`2858` provides multiprotocol support to BGP-4.

 .. _Starting_BGP: